 The following is based on a 4 hour marathon time, looking at consuming 60g of carbohydrates per hour.
 Aiming for a total of 240g.
 This can be dependent on weight so check out our Energy System for more details.

-These may seem like a lot of energy gels, but it is important to remember our Energy Gels are designed to be kind on the stomach and eliminate any discomfort that may usually be associated with the use of Sports Nutrition products.
+These may seem like a lot of energy products, but it is important to remember OTE is designed to be kind on the stomach and eliminate any discomfort that may usually be associated with the use of Sports Nutrition products.
 Check out why you would use an energy gel here.

 Find out how to fuel your next ride and see our delicious recipes.Find Out More